TMJ Disorder & Le Blanc’s Innovative Treatment Options

 Le Blanc’s TMJ Treatment Options

-We offer three innovative solutions to address TMJ Disorder, each designed to provide relief and improve your quality of life.
+We offer two innovative solutions to address TMJ Disorder, each designed to provide relief and improve your quality of life.
 Depending on the severity of your discomfort, the source of the pain, and other factors, we will evaluate your jaw and temporomandibular joints thoroughly and determine the most effective option for you.

 Bite Splint